 Systematic and explicit approaches are essential for the majority of students and advantageous for the students who are not at risk of reading difficulties.
-They are especially important for children who are pre-disposed to reading and language difficulties as a result of an impoverished home environment or inherited/biological factors.
+They are especially important for children who are predisposed to reading and language difficulties, whether as a result of an impoverished home environment or inherited/biological factors, or both.

 While it is not be possible for schools to change a child’s home environment, or influence socioeconomic and genetic factors, schools are responsible for the quality of the learning environment.

 Schools can provide the best possible learning environment for all students by using programs that are supported by reliable research evidence and delivering them in the context of a Response to Intervention (RTI) model.
 An RTI model has three tiers or ‘waves’ that support all students.

 Tier 1 – High quality whole class/school instruction for the K-3 grades, including a rich oral language program combined with a structured, systematic and explicit phonics program that is consistently applied across the early grades.

 Tier 2 – This tier is aimed at students who are not meeting benchmarks for their grade and have reading and writing levels below average.
 Strategies used in Tier 2 instruction are very similar to Tier 1, however their implementation is more intensive (small group) and targeted and gives more opportunity for practice.